thecapo/TalentOnboardingTask/README.md

+If considering to make it public make sure to not include appsettings.json due to credentials
 # Talent Onboarding Task

 MVP Studios Talent Onboarding Task!
 This exercise is designed to introduce to the technologies will be using as part of the project team.